About SPE

 Bennett Fu

 Dr. Bennett Yu-Hsiang Fu is the Director of Global Affairs at the School of Political Science and Economics (NTU) and a Professor in the Department of Foreign Languages and Literatures at National Taiwan University.
 Holding a Ph.D. in English Studies from the Université de Montréal, he specializes in Asian North American literature, comparative literature, and modernism.
 Professor Fu has extensive teaching and research experience in Taiwan, Canada, and the United States, and previously served as Deputy Vice President at NTU’s Office of International Affairs.
-In his current role, Dr. Fu advances global collaborations, promotes intercultural engagement, and fosters cross-disciplinary initiatives—ensuring that SPSE students and scholars gain valuable international perspectives and contribute meaningfully to today’s interconnected world.
+In his current role, Dr. Fu advances global collaborations, promotes intercultural engagement, and fosters cross-disciplinary initiatives—ensuring that SPE students and scholars gain valuable international perspectives and contribute meaningfully to today’s interconnected world.

 -